greenyjwk/Hybrid-Vision-Transformer-Systematic-Review/README.md

 Benchmarking criteria definition.
 Inaccessibility of the models are marked as ’–’ which restrict to calculate the benchmarking criteria.

-For the calculation of the Parameters and FLOPs(G), The library 'THOP: PyTorch-OpCounter'(https://github.com/Lyken17/pytorch-OpCounter) was used.
+The library 'torchsummary' (https://github.com/sksq96/pytorch-summary/tree/master) was used for model parameter size calculation.
+And the library 'THOP: PyTorch-OpCounter'(https://github.com/Lyken17/pytorch-OpCounter) was used for FLOPs(G) calculation.

 |Reference                  |Modality       |Parameters(M)|Inference Time(GFLOPs)|Sample Size                              |Performance                        |